com-480-data-visualization/com-480-project-coronateam/README.md

 ### Related Work
 There has already been quite some work on the recent Coronavirus pandemic.
 The most notable is probably the one on the genetic evolutions of the virus' mutations by the Nextstrain team (https://nextstrain.org/ncov).
 Some journals have already published some simple infographics such as https://www.ft.com/coronavirus-latest and https://labs.letemps.ch/interactive/2020/carte-coronavirus-monde.

-Original approach:Most of the actual vizualizations are on the medical part of the pandemic.
+Original approach: Most of the actual vizualizations are on the medical part of the pandemic.
 Our main focus will be to vizualize the digital impact of the virus, not the number of cases.
-We may find correlations or decorrelations between our datasets and that's what we want to empathize on.
+We may find correlations between our datasets and that's what we want to empathize on.

 Inspiration: ![cartogram](https://cdn.radiofrance.fr/s3/cruiser-production/2012/04/a8d2df12-8ef8-11e1-a6ab-842b2b72cd1d/838_cartogramme-lepen.jpg "Cartogram inspiration")